chaos-mesh/rfcs/text/2021-10-08-monitoring-metrics-about-chaos-mesh.md

 ## Summary

-More metrics is needed for improving observability of `chaos-controller-manager`, `chaos-daemon` and `chaos-dashboard`.
+More metrics are needed for improving the observability of `chaos-controller-manager`, `chaos-daemon` and `chaos-dashboard`.
 Now, we already have several metrics in `chaos-controller-manager` and `chaos-daemon`, but it's not enough.